AssTractionHero/cytube/docs/cytube-3-wiki.md

 Tab Completion method | This selects how tab completion behaves when used to autocomplete a string in chat with the `Tab` key, such as a username or emote tag.
 You can set it to cycle through all matches, or use the longest unique match that is found.

 ### Moderator

+Settings that apply only to users with channel moderator privileges.

     Setting | Description
     --------|------------
 Show name color | Colors your username when you send a chat message, based on your rank.